Fair Housing Laws: What to Know When Screening Tenants

-Next, even though you are legally allowed to decline to rent to individuals with bad credit, insufficient income or consistently late rent payments, you must be careful asking questions that do not pertain to these questions.
-It is acceptable to ask for financial information, job history and previous rental experience, but shy away from inquiries on your rental application that could be construed to relate to any of the above protected terms.
+You are legally allowed to decline to rent to individuals with bad credit, insufficient income, or consistently late rent payments, but you must be careful to ensure that your questions only pertain to these criteria.
+Ambiguity is not your friend – do not leave room for interpretation.
+It is acceptable to ask for financial information, job history, and previous rental experience, but shy away from inquiries on your rental application that could be construed to relate to any of the above protected terms.

 Finally, since it is a violation to “steer” people into certain properties or parts of a building during a showing, ALWAYS inform an applicant of every vacancy in your portfolio.
 Even if you think a property may be out of a prospective tenant’s reach financially, do not act on this assumption.
 Failing to make your inventory fully available to all tenants could be interpreted as discrimination.

 If your written policy is that all applicants must have a credit score equal to or above 650, denying a tenant with a score of 600 is clear and defensible – no risk of a discrimination issue.
 But what if one applicant has a score of 700 and another has a score of 715?
 What are the rules surrounding denial of a qualified tenant?

 As a landlord, it is your right to choose the most qualified applicant.
 However, you need to be careful here.
 It is possible that criteria you believe to differentiate one qualified applicant from another may not be construed in the same way by your applicants.
 You may have a solid basis for your position, but even if you would ultimately win the lawsuit, the legal process can be time consuming and expensive.